Funding and opportunities

 Applications now closed.

-This scheme supported proposals from senior University members for research exploring the historical or contemporary legacies and afterlives of enslavement, using archival, material, legal, social, cultural, or community‑engaged approaches.
+This scheme supports research exploring the historical and contemporary legacies and afterlives of enslavement using archival, material, legal, social, cultural and community-engaged approaches.

 Undergraduate scholarships